Everywhere you look, people are talking about our guts. A little strange, but everyone is talking about the gut microbiome.

 An important point to remember is that maintaining a healthy gut is a bit more complicated than simply popping a probiotic pill, however.
 There are several other ways to improve your gut health, which I've listed below.
 Probiotics rarely (if ever, we are learning) permanently colonize the intestine (although they do lots of other good even if they don't get all the way there!) and while prebiotic fiber is important for feeding permanent inhabitants, some prebiotic fibers can cause digestive upset depending on the person.

 But the gut doesn’t like only plants: Butyric acid (mostly from butter, or butyrate made from gut bacteria) helps maintain a healthy gut lining, and parts of meat (such as the amino acid glutamine) can also help keep your gut healthy, which is just one more reason we should have a balanced diet.
-(See our popular bone broth recipe here!)
+(Read: Bone Broth: Why You NEED It)

 We know that our gut health is important and that research is finding more and more connections.